Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Loan for Business

-What is the HSN Code in GST?
+HSN Code: What is HSN Code in GST in Detail

-What is the HSN Code in GST?
+HSN Code: What is HSN Code in GST in Detail

 The Goods and Services Tax (GST) system, introduced in India in July 2017, aimed to streamline the country’s indirect tax structure.
 Under the GST regime, businesses are required to classify goods and services appropriately to determine the applicable tax rates.
 This is where the HSN code plays a crucial role.
 The full form of HSN code is Harmonised System of Nomenclature and it is a globally recognised system for classifying goods, and it has been adopted in the Indian GST system to facilitate uniformity and clarity in tax administration.
 Let’s understand what HSN code is and delve into the significance, structure and implementation of the HSN code in the GST framework.

-Meaning of HSN Code
+HSN Code Meaning

 HSN code is an internationally accepted system for categorising goods in a structured and systematic manner.
 Developed by the World Customs Organization (WCO), it is used for customs tariffs, trade statistics and various other purposes globally.
 The HSN code is a numeric representation of goods, with each code representing a specific category or product.
 In simpler terms, all the goods that are of the same type and category will be represented by a common code known as the HSN code.